fcn06/swarm/README.md

 The Swarm project is organized into several specialized Rust crates:

-*   `agent_core`: Provides foundational traits, data structures, and shared logic for all agent types within Swarm.
+*   `agent_core`: Provides foundational traits, and shared logic for all agent types within Swarm.
 *   `agent_models`: Defines the shared data structures, such as payloads and configurations, used for communication between agents and services.
 *   `basic_agent`: Implements the business logic for a general-purpose "specialist" Domain Agent.
 *   `workflow_agent`: Contains the business logic for the "conductor" Workflow Agent, responsible for high-level orchestration.